wiicode/cybersecurity-framework/bronze-controls/devices/eud-factory-windows.md

 Use this reset method where a device is to be transferred between different employees, and is to be reset to factory settings so that the reprovisioning steps for that platform can be followed as if the device were new.

 **Scenario 4: Sanitising a device for release to lower security domain or sale**
-Use this reset method if the device is to be transferred out of a secure environment and you wish to perform a best-endeavours sanitisation of the device.
+Use this reset method if the device is to be transferred out of a secure environment and you wish to perform a best-endeavours sanitization of the device.

 **Note:** Malware exists with the ability to infect the firmware of components, such as the BIOS of a motherboard.
 While the persistence of such malware is beyond the scope of this guidance, it is known to exist and its removal cannot be guaranteed with any of the methods discussed below.